Lukalotr/Swatch-Board/README.md

 Swatch board finds and copies files that include specific phrases in their names to a new file.

 # Use
+If you want to use this program, this section might be important.
+Like, seriously, just read it.

 Use like:
 `node path/to/directory/index.js [suffix] [log] [warn]`